-    Sponsoring community events takes a lot of work.
+Sponsoring community events as a ministry takes a lot of work.
 There are so many moving pieces to coordinate and get right for the event to run smoothly.
-If you pull everything off, though, hosting events is a fantastic opportunity to engage with the members of your community and to attract new faces.
+If you pull everything off, though, hosting church events is a fantastic opportunity to engage with the members of your community and attract new faces.
 So let’s talk about some things to keep in mind so that your next event will be the best it can be.

 Every kind of event will have more or less success, depending on the interests of your members.
 The best thing you can do is find something that is going to connect with your current members.
 Get everyone involved and find out what kind of event interests them.

 Balancing interest with the cost of the event will help get you an idea of which event will have the best return.
 Unlike business, your ROI isn’t strictly financial, but the more people you can reach for the lowest cost, the more you can optimize your scheduling and engage with many more people for the same budget.

 If it’s something that has a lot of interest, it will be easier to find enthusiastic volunteers, and build the kind of enthusiasm for the event that you want.
 Your members will encourage more friends and family to attend.
 You will be able to reach more minds and engage more hearts by starting with the right event.

 Some ideas for church events include:

 - Family Movie Night

 - Art show

 - Car Wash